Niitek/LUI-Classic/README.md

 *Bank errors out when accessed and new bag slots are not working

 *Small graphical button above minimap that needs to be removed

+*oUF Unitframes have been disabled till it can be updated properly